Introduction to Operations & Technology Management

 We will work with you to develop a coherent and innovative research programme that will form the basis for an interesting and influential academic career.
 While we expect you to engage with rigorous methods and theoretical arguments at the highest level, we are not interested in ivory tower research but instead expect your research programme to address highly relevant real-world problems and societal challenges.
 To this end, we will help you engage with organisations directly, for example through summer internships, or by accompanying one of your advisors in their partner organisations.
 This engagement can lead to teaching case studies on a phenomenon of interest, which open the door to more focused and in-depth academic research and may give you access to unique data, helping you shed new light on ongoing academic debates while, at the same time, gaining a deep understanding of the practical context and relevance of your academic work.

 What we expect from our PhD students

 We expect applicants to show a high level of commitment to an academic career in a business school as well as the desire to engage with external organisations.
 You will need to have a bachelors degree from a highly regarded university and have performed within the top five per cent of your class.
 A masters degree is welcome but not essential.
-Please see the Master of Research (MRes) or MPhil in Strategy, Marketing & Operations academic requirements for more detail.
+Please see the MPhil in Strategy, Marketing & Operations or Master of Research (MRes) academic requirements for more detail.
 Most of our students have first degrees in economics, engineering, the sciences or other quantitatively orientated subjects.

 We will need to see evidence of excellent writing skills and strong evidence of your quantitative ability, either through results in statistics and calculus courses at university level or through GRE results.